UN renews human rights mission in Venezuela

 Human Rights Watch called the FFM's extension "extremely important" and said it plays "an early warning role in the lead up to the 2024 presidential elections."

-(Reporting by Emma Farge in Geneva and Vivian Sequera in Caracas, Editing by Rosalba O'Brien)
+(Reporting by Emma Farge in Geneva and Vivian Sequera in Caracas; Editing by Rosalba O'Brien and Diane Craft)

 ((Steven.Grattan@thomsonreuters.com;))